NextronSystems/analysis-cockpit-manual/usage/administration.rst

    the ``Scan file with sandbox`` button to the right of your file.

-After your file has been uploaded, you have to wait until your sandbox is finished with analysing the file.
+After your file has been uploaded, you have to wait until your sandbox is finished with analyzing the file.
 Change to the ``Reports`` view to see the status of the files.

 .. figure:: ../images/cockpit_sandbox_reports_view1.png
    :target: ../_images/cockpit_sandbox_reports_view1.png
    :alt: Reports View in the Analysis Cockpit

-Once the file was analysed and the reports are ready, you will see that the status of the file changed to ``SUCCESS`` and the buttons ``REPORT``, ``JSON`` and ``HTML`` can be clicked.
+Once the file was analyzed and the reports are ready, you will see that the status of the file changed to ``SUCCESS`` and the buttons ``REPORT``, ``JSON`` and ``HTML`` can be clicked.